-Canny proposed an approach to edge detection [Canny, 1983; Brady, 1984; Canny, 1986]
+Canny proposed an approach to edge detection [Canny, 1983; Brady, 1984; Canny, 1986] that is optimal for step edges corrupted by white noise.
+The optimality of the detector is related to three criteria.

-• The detection criterion expresses the fact that important edges should not be missed and that there should be no spurious responses.

-• The localization criterion says that the distance between the actual and located position of the edge should be minimal.

-• The one response criterion minimizes multiple responses to a single edge.
+- The detection criterion expresses the fact that important edges should not be missed and that there should be no spurious responses. - The localization criterion says that the distance between the actual and located position of the edge should be minimal. - The one response criterion minimizes multiple responses to a single edge.
 This is partly covered by the first criterion, since when there are two responses to a single edge, one of them should be considered as false.
-This third criterion solves the problem of an edge corrupted by noise and works against non-smooth edge operators.
+This third criterion solves the problem of an edge corrupted by noise and works against non-smooth edge operators .